Smile-SA/magento2-module-debug-toolbar/doc/install.md

 If you have already enabled the native **Magento profiler**, you must disable it.
 Remove the `MAGE_PROFILER` environment variable if it is defined.

-## Step 2 - Install the module through composer
+## Step 2 - Install the module with Composer

 Execute the following command in your main project folder to add the module on your development environment: